rotorr/aks-workshop-Jorge/aks-github-deploy.md

     mkdir -p .github/workflows
     ```

-1. Create the `workflow.yaml` file in the new directory with this content. **_NOTE:_** This workflow build, tag, and push the web image to your Azure Container Registry:
+1. Create a `workflow.yaml` file in the new directory with this content. **_NOTE:_** This workflow builds, tags, and pushes a web application image to your Azure Container Registry:

     ```yaml
     name: Demo-API-CI